mozzafiato/DataMiningAssignment/ERiC/README.md

 This folder contains our implementation of the ERiC algorithm.

 ## Requirements
-In order to run the EDA, the following requirements must be fulfilled:
+In order to run the programs, the following requirements must be fulfilled:
 - The folders "auxiliarymethods", "kernels" and "datasets" and their content must be in the same directory as the program files.
 These can be found in the https://github.com/chrsmrrs/tudataset.git repository inside the "tudataset/tud_benchmark" folders.
 - The Java binary for ELKI ERiC (see https://elki-project.github.io/releases/release0.7.5/elki-bundle-0.7.5.jar) must be in the same directory as the program files.
 - The sample datasets from https://elki-project.github.io/datasets/ must be in the folder "sample_datasets" in the same directory as the program files.